annmwang/tb_calibration/README.md

 Adapted for the VERSO calibration root outputs: https://gitlab.cern.ch/NSWelectronics/vmm_readout_software

+The following instructions are also from the old VMM2 repo.

 ## How to calibrate ##

 There are several steps to calibrating the VMM's: